—”Certainly sir, you have indeed dialed the number of Crédit Populaire Européen, how can we assist you?”. Discover what a credit broker is.

 A broker or credit intermediary – the two terms are synonymous – is neither a bank nor a credit company.

 The broker or credit intermediary does not grant credit.
-It simply connects a customer who is seeking credit with a bank or credit company which will grant them credit.
+It simply connects a client seeking credit with a bank or credit company that will grant the credit.

 The credit broker is now responsible for finding your credit at the best rate.
-He will work with you to find solutions adapted to your projects under the best conditions.
-Simulate your credit online.
+They will find solutions tailored to your projects under the best conditions.
+Perform your online credit simulation.

-What are the benefits of contacting an intermediary rather than a bank or credit company?
+What are the benefits of contacting an intermediary rather than a bank or a credit company?

-- The credit intermediary helps you prepare your file and submits it for you: he is your intermediary, your representative.
-He puts his know-how and his relationships at your disposal;
+- The credit intermediary helps you prepare your file and submits it on your behalf: they are your intermediary, your representative.
+They provide you with their expertise, their connections;

-- The credit intermediary brings several banks or credit companies into competition and therefore.
-It offers you the best offer on the market for your request and taking into account your specific risk profile.
+- The credit intermediary puts several banks or credit companies in competition and consequently.
+They offer you the best market offer for your request, taking into account your specific risk profile.

-- The credit intermediary is in contact with the public: he can get you a decision in 48 hours, which no bank or credit companies can offer you;
+- The credit intermediary is in contact with the public: they can get you a decision in 48 hours, which no bank or credit company can offer you;

-- The credit intermediary advises you in advance.
-It offers you the product which will be likely to be accepted by a bank or a credit company.
+- The credit intermediary advises you beforehand.
+They offer you the product that is likely to be accepted by a bank or a credit company.
 It is our duty to advise.

-- In the event of difficulties in the course of your repayments, the broker is much more responsive and pragmatic than a bank or credit company.
-He defends your case like your insurance broker would in the event of a house fire.
+- In case of difficulties during your repayments, the broker is much more responsive and pragmatic than a bank or a credit company.
+They defend your file as your insurance broker would in case of a fire in your house.
 The broker is truly a close partner.